Counting submodules of a module over a noetherian commutative ring: Meager modules

 So let us prove the equivalence between (\ref{dome1}) and (\ref{dome3}).
 Suppose that $A$ is a meager $A$-module and let us show that $A$ is Dedekind.
 First suppose that $A$ is a local domain with maximal ideal $\MM$.
 Then $A$ is Dedekind, that is, a discrete valuation ring, if and only $\MM/\MM^2$ is generated by a single element.
 This condition holds if $A$ is meager.

-In general ($A$ maybe not local), $A$ Dedekind means that all its localization are discrete valuation rings.
+In general ($A$ maybe not local), $A$ Dedekind means that its localizations at all prime ideals are discrete valuation rings.
 Since all its localizations $A_\PP$ are meager as $A_\PP$-modules (by Lemma \ref{localmeager}), this follows from the local case.

 Conversely, assume that $A$ is Dedekind and let us show that $A$ is a meager $A$-module.
 First note that this is clear when $A$ is a principal ideal ring.
 Otherwise, $(A/\MM)^2$ is a subquotient of $A$ for some maximal ideal $\MM$.
 Localizing at $\MM$ and using flatness of $A_\MM$ as $A$-module, we obtain the same statement over the localization $A_\MM$, which is a discrete valuation ring, hence a principal ideal ring, and we reach a contradiction. \end{proof}